Creating a Workflow

 Event Types

-The activity that resulted in the record being created, viewed, or updated.
-The workflow instance initiates only if the event occurred.
+The activity that created, viewed, or updated the record.
+The workflow instance initiates only if the event occurs.

-For example, you can limit the workflow to initiate only if a record was copied.
+For example, you can set the workflow to initiate only if a record was copied.
 For more information, see Workflow Event Types and Event Types Reference.

 Contexts